Category: Encyclopedia of the Eye

 MEDICATIONS

 DRIPPING THE EYE DROPS Pull the lower eyelid downwards and drip one to two drops into the lower transient furrow.
-The patient should keep the eyes closed for a minute or two in order that the blinking does not wash away the medication.
-One should avoid dripping into the cornea because it causes […]
+The patient should keep the eyes closed for […]

 Read more »